alexmilowski/redis-aqi/README.md

 # Running the application

-The application is an interactive map that allows you to interact with the interpolation.
-You can select various time periods or run animations of the interpolations.
+The application is an interactive map that allows you to interact with the AQI interpolation.
+You can select various time periods or run animations of the AQI interpolations over a map.

 The overall architecture is:

- * the data collection runs continuously storing the collected data into object storage (S3) in partition slices.
+ * the data collection runs continuously storing the collected data into object storage (S3) in date/time partitions.

- * an ingestion process will read these data partitions from object storage and store them into geospatial partitions in [Redis](https://redis.io) (i.e., via [GEOADD](https://redis.io/commands/geoadd)).
-These partitions are stored as separate keys in Redis.
+ * an ingestion process reads these partitions from object storage and store them into geospatial partitions in [Redis](https://redis.io) (i.e., via [GEOADD](https://redis.io/commands/geoadd)).
+These partitions are stored as separate keys in Redis to facilitate scale-out.

  * a Flask application provides an API for interacting with the data partitions, querying based on geospatial parameters, and running